akosarch/stateful-grid/grid_component.framerfx/README.md

 **NOTE**:
-`This component is still in the development so use it on your own risk.
+`This component is still under the development so use it on your own risk.
-Keep in mind that any of the further changes might break some stuff in your prototype` ☠️
+Keep in mind that any of the further changes might break some stuff in your prototype ☠️`

 ## Table of content
 - **How to use**